-Located on the west side of the UW-Madison campus, this museum is home to one of Wisconsin’s largest collections of art in a variety of mediums from across the globe.
+This museum is home to one of Wisconsin’s largest collections of art, with pieces in all mediums coming from across the globe.
 It is open daily and perhaps the best part... it's totally FREE.

 Located within Madison’s Overture Center for the Arts, this museum features works by some of the most highly regarded modern and contemporary artists and holds lectures, film screenings and children’s art classes.